 Why consider Zeeg as your Zoom Scheduler alternative

-While Zoom Scheduler offers basic scheduling capabilities, you might want to explore Zeeg, a more complete scheduling tool.
-Having been created as a meeting scheduler, Zeeg also allows you to connect with Zoom for easy video calling.
-It’s simple.
+At this point, you might be wondering if there are better options out there.
+While Zoom Scheduler gets you basic scheduling features, you might want to have a look at Zeeg, a more complete scheduling solution that combines CRM features with powerful scheduling features.
+Having been built as both a CRM and meeting scheduler, Zeeg also allows you to connect with Zoom for easy video calling.
+It's simple.

 So here's why you should consider it: